UPPMAX/uppmax4DL/docs/rpackages.md

 - Sync or move the R directory or the specific folders to ~/R

+### Test your installation

+- Start an R session and load the new package

 ## Example — Install Tidycmprsk

 [tidycmprsk on GitHub](https://mskcc-epi-bio.github.io/tidycmprsk/)